 Despite breaking into the Panthers’ lineup to start the 2011-12 season, Gudbranson struggled to establish himself as a top-shelf talent.
 In over 300 games in Florida, he only posted 43 points, along with a miserable minus-49.

 Towards the 2019 trade deadline, the Canucks moved Gudbranson to the Pittsburgh Penguins, where he played less than a season before being sent to the Anaheim Ducks.
-From there, he was traded to the Ottowa Senators in 2020, where he will have the chance to continue his career but it seems unlikely that he will ever be able to live up to the expectations of a top-three draft selection.
+From there, he was traded to the Ottowa Senators in 2020, and then to the Nashville Predators at the 2021 trade deadline.
+While he will seemingly continue to get work as a bottom-six defenseman across the NHL, it seems unlikely that he will ever be able to live up to the expectations of a top-three draft selection.

 4. Ryan Johansen – Columbus Blue Jackets